 Market Analysis · Silver Tsunami · Career Opportunity

-10 min read
+12 min read

 The answer, as of 2026, is: not enough people.
 The gap between the number of businesses that need a structured exit process and the number of qualified advisors available to run one is the largest it has been in a generation — and it is widening every year the wave continues.
+This page gives you the data, the dollar math, and the sector breakdown — sourced, not assumed.

 1. The Numbers Behind the Silver Tsunami

-2. What Happens to a Business With No Exit Plan
+3. What Happens to a Business With No Exit Plan

 The default outcome for a business with no exit plan and no advisor is not a clean sale.
 It is one of three things: a distressed sale at a significant discount to market value; a transfer to family members who don't want it or can't run it; or a closure that destroys decades of built-up enterprise value and eliminates the jobs attached to it.

-The pattern plays out at the same point in every case: the owner decides to sell, looks at their options, discovers there is no obvious process, delays the decision because the process feels overwhelming, delays again while the business deteriorates slightly, and eventually sells under worse conditions than would have existed 2-3 years earlier — or closes.
+All three happen routinely.
+McKinsey notes that failed transitions could erase millions of jobs and wipe out locally rooted pathways to economic mobility.
+The pattern plays out at the same point in every case: the owner decides to sell, looks at their options, discovers there is no obvious process, delays because it feels overwhelming, delays again while the business deteriorates slightly, and eventually sells under worse conditions than would have existed 2–3 years earlier — or closes entirely.
 An advisor who enters the picture before that deterioration begins changes the outcome substantially.

 The window is not indefinite.
 A motivated seller who waits 3 years while their revenue plateaus and a key employee leaves is a different sale than the same seller 3 years earlier.
 The silver tsunami creates deal flow, but deal quality deteriorates the longer an owner waits without professional exit planning.
+Advisors who build sector relationships now are reaching owners before the deterioration starts.

-3. The 4 Exit Channels — and Why 3 of Them Fail at Scale
+4. The 4 Exit Channels — and Why 3 of Them Fail at Scale

-4. The Capacity Gap: Deal Flow vs Qualified Advisors
+5. The Capacity Gap: Deal Flow vs Qualified Advisors

 The capacity gap — 2025–2026 data

-per year at peak wave
+665K SMB exits/year at peak wave

 ~2,900 IBBA member brokers